LibraryCarpentry/lc-marcedit/_episodes/07-tasks-and-automation.md

 - "Successfully export a task"

 keypoints:
-- "MarcEdit tasks are a way to automate a series of functions."
+- "MarcEdit tasks are a way to automate a series of functions"
 - "Tasks can consist of any type of function offered in the MarcEditor tools"
 ---